First pig heart transplant patient dies after two months

 David Bennett, 57, had received his transplant on January 7 and passed away March 8, the University of Maryland Medical System said in a statement.

+Muhammad Mohiuddin, director of the university's cardiac xenotransplantation program, did however say in a video statement that Bennett was having "infectious episodes."

+"We were having difficulty maintaining a balance between his immunosuppression and controlling his infection," he said.

-"His condition began deteriorating several days ago.
+Bennett's condition began deteriorating several days ago.
 After it became clear that he would not recover, he was given compassionate palliative care.
-He was able to communicate with his family during his final hours," the statement said.
+He was able to communicate with his family during his final hours, a hospital statement said.

 Following surgery, the transplanted heart had performed very well for several weeks without any signs of rejection, the hospital added.